gpsuscodewith/katas/library/blazor-simple-chat/README.md

 8. Copy the URL printed in the terminal
 9. Open 2 browser instances and paste the URL into both windows / tabs
 9. Enter a unique name in the text box and click Connect.
 Repeat this step for the 2nd instance
-10. You will now see the name appear
+10. Names will now appear for each message!

 ### Reflections